Ecwid/ecwid-api-docs/includes/_categories.md

 HTTP Status | Meaning
 ------------|--------
 400 | Malformed request parameters
-404 | The parent category or one of the assigned products is not found 449 | Store catalog cannot be modified at the moment because import is in progress.
-Retry later.
 402 | The merchant plan category limit is reached
-409 | Data validation error
-409 | There was a conflict modifying the store.
-Retry later.
-500 | Server error
+404 | The parent category or one of the assigned products is not found 409 | Data validation error: the category name or description exceed the max allowed length of characters 415 | Unsupported content-type: expected `application/json` or `text/json` 449 | Store catalog cannot be modified at the moment because import is in progress.
+Retry later 500 | Server error